Some gardeners believe the first crocus in bloom is the official harbinger of spring. Other folks wait until the equinox.

 For me, spring begins when I see the first wildflower.
-On the fourth weekend of January I was successful.
+On the first weekend of February I was successful.

 The Catherine Creek area always makes for a fine hiking area on the east side of the Columbia River Gorge.
 It has basalt cliffs, oak grasslands, many blacktail deer, birds to photograph and interesting trails.

 It’s also one of the best places to spot early wildflowers.
-And spot wildflowers I did – – – – more than 30 purple grass widows were in bloom.
+And spot wildflowers I did – – – – more purple grass widows were in bloom than I could count.
 They are a showy, but small, member of the iris family.
 They were joined with many small, white salt-and-pepper parsley and western saxifrage wildflowers.